 TIPS FOR INSPECTING A BOARDING KENNEL

-I am a boarding kennel manager, have been since 1995 and also managed a different kennel a few years back for 2 years.
-I raise dogs and have managed a Morgan breeding farm and been head assistant at a large pet store (the job from hell) in the bird/small mammal room and fish room.
+I was a boarding kennel manager for 13 years and worked in kennels previously for 4 years.
+I raise dogs and have also managed a Morgan breeding barn and been head assistant at a large pet store (the job from hell) in the bird/small mammal room and fish room.

-1. Find out the kennel's normal business hours and drop by un-announced for a tour.
+1. Find out the kennel's normal business hours and drop by un-announced for a tour (Be polite and do not do this in the first hour or last hour they are open).
 If they will not let you examine the entire facility without an appointment, do not leave your dog.

 3. Will they feed the food you supply (if you want to), give pills or feed twice a day without extra charge?